 5 Tips on Throwing a Kid’s Birthday Party without Breaking the Bank

 Confession.
-Every year, I dream of my kids having beautiful Pinterest-worthy parties, I put way too much money into each party, I completely stress myself out in the planning, and at the end of the day, I’m pretty sure my kids could have cared less about all the hoopla.
+Every year, I dream of my kids having beautiful Pinterest-worthy parties, I put way too much money into each kid’s birthday party, I completely stress myself out in the planning.
+And, I’m pretty sure my kids could have cared less about all the hoopla.
 Have you ever experienced this?
-It’s like when you spend a bunch of money on a Christmas gift for your kiddo and all they want to do is play with the box!
+It’s like when you spend a bunch of money on a Christmas gift for your kiddo, and all they want to do is play with the box!

 Don’t get me wrong.
-Absolutely, I LOVE the creativity that goes into shaping a beautiful party.
+I LOVE the creativity that goes into shaping a beautiful kid’s birthday party.
 I love dreaming it up.
 Also, I love letting my kids pick a theme that they’re excited about.
 I love making it come to life.
 What I don’t love is the price-tag and the stress (can I get an AMEN?).
 So, let’s talk about how to save money and cut back on the stress and still have a super fun and beautiful party!

 1. Keep decorations simple

-When you’re thinking through the look of your party, plan a few big statement pieces that will dress up your décor and keep the rest easy and inexpensive.
+When you’re thinking through the look of your kid’s birthday party, plan a few big statement pieces that will dress up your décor and keep the rest easy and inexpensive.
 Think colorful tablecloths, decorative bowls and vases, and a variety of pretty baskets that you can fill with anything from party favors to utensils — most of this you likely already own or can borrow from a friend for the day.
 I also love to use toys as table decorations.
-A few of my favorites are blocks, crayons in little jars, puzzles and board games.
+A few of my favorites are blocks, crayons in little jars, puzzles, and board games.

 Other inexpensive decorations that you can use over and over again are picture frames and a chalkboard.
 I bought a bunch of white picture frames one year for $1 each.
 For each party, I refill them with pictures of the kids from that year and use them as accent pieces.
 A cute chalkboard can also be reused to write out your child’s favorite things from that year and their aspirations for the next year.